WooCommerce vs Shopify – to put it simply, these are two of the most popular and easy-to-use eCommerce platforms

 - Print orders

-In comparison, some of these free features, such as CSV uploads, shipping options and Facebook selling will set you back up to $500-600 to get started on WooCommerce.
+In comparison, some of these free features, such as CSV uploads, shipping options, and bookings will set you back up to $500-600 with WooCommerce.

-As open source software, WordPress is well known for allowing third party developers to create various extensions and plugins.
+As open source software, WordPress is well known for allowing third-party developers to create various extensions and plugins.
 WooCommerce taps into that further by offering lots of interesting and exciting additions.
-Whether you want to easily edit aesthetics, sell on Facebook, ramp up email marketing techniques, understand user behaviour or quite frankly do anything else, you'll be able to.
+Whether you want to easily edit aesthetics, sell on Facebook, ramp up email marketing techniques, understand user behavior or quite frankly do anything else, you'll be able to.